 Strong populations of paradise ducks are found throughout Otago particularly in areas experiencing pasture development such as much of Central Otago.
 In coastal Otago mobs of paradise ducks are often found on stubble and crop paddocks.
-These concentrations present some exciting paddock hunting opportunities throughout the season with coffin style blinds and silhouette or full body decoys.
-Hunters who observe mobs of birds and then politely ask for permission at the nearest farm house can be rewarded with some great shooting.
-Often these birds are well feed with a high proportion being young and are excellent eating when roasted.
+These concentrations present some exciting paddock hunting opportunities throughout the season with coffin style blinds and silhouette or full-body decoys.
+Hunters who observe mobs of birds and then politely ask for permission at the nearest farmhouse can be rewarded with some great shooting.
+Often these birds are well fed with a high proportion being young and are excellent eating when roasted.

 Healthy quail populations are scattered throughout Central Otago and the Southern Lakes.

 Canada geese are no longer classified as game birds (no licence is required), but they can be found in most high country areas with resident populations in the Matukituki, Makarora, Hunter, Upper Taieri and Manuherikia river valleys.
 There are also excellent hunting opportunities in the Upper Clutha basin at Glenorchy, and on many Central Otago reservoirs.
 Smaller populations can be found on many of the coastal estuaries and wetlands as well.

 Contact us for advice and brochures on hunting and wetland creation.

 Download the latest regulations for this region here.